Kirwan89/Precourse/Lesson4-JS-I/homework/README.md

 1. Feynman Writing Prompts - In a seprate text file that you create, write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
+	Allow for the input and manipulation of data in functions

 	* Strings
+	An array of letters or digits

 	* Functions (arguments, `return`)
+	Operate logic on variables

 	* `if` statements
+	Conditional method of spliting a function process and channeling desired outcome.

 	* Boolean values (`true`, `false`)
+	The simplest statement possible, something is either true or it's false.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/